Stuycs-K/final-project-4-cheng-jack-zhang-wen/WORKLOG.md

 Prevented sinking via the Game class

-Jump is a lot nicer
+Jump is a lot nicer (works in the correct direction, and actually feels like a jump with a higher y-component magnitude for the force)

-New small issue: Character gets stuck a bit below the floor because gravity is still being applied -- can fix with setting velocity vector to zero when at height-radius
+Left-right movements induce a larger position change

+No sinking after the jump from gravity interference (a continued force for even just a frame)

 ## Wen Zhang